 The laser technology used in skin treatment is proven to effectively firm, tighten, and add radiance to your skin in a manner less invasive than traditional cosmetic surgery, making it a popular option for people with a variety of skin complaints.
-While the technology improves rapidly, it still feels new to many people, thus prompting questions about the risks of laser skin treatment.
+While the technology improves rapidly, it still feels new to many people, thus prompting questions about laser skin treatment risks.
 Highly trained providers can provide the most current laser treatments suitable to your skin to minimize any risk and maximize results.

 As with any medical intervention, there are risks associated with laser skin treatment, including side effects such as pain, tingling, burning, itching, swelling, and redness, all of which should resolve within the projected healing period of 3 - 10 days.
 Additional risks include scarring and infection.
 Side effects resolve quickly with proper care, as does the risk of infection and scarring.